taylorc1009/Predator-GSC/README.md

 being said, as all of the rights of the original game are reserved by the owners, the rights of this project are also granted to said owners.

-This project contains no code taken directly from the game itself, nor was it created to inflict malicious intent upon the game.
+This project contains no code taken from the game and redistributed, nor was it created to inflict malicious intent upon the game.
 It has been created solely for recreational use.
 Any funcionality found within which may appear to be unjustifiable because of that statement, or even violate it and possibly be recognised as cruel to other players; they only exist for the purpose of protecting one's self and others